Until Dawn (2025) review – A splatter fest that ignores the game

 A Different Dawn

 Full disclosure, I am a huge fan of the Until Dawn video game.
 I played it a bunch on the PS4 and then obtained the Platinum trophy on the PS5.
-As far as horror video games go, it is one of the better ones.
-Sure, it doesn’t play all that well.
-Your characters feel like they are running through treacle and Mike’s whole section is tooth gratingly dull.
-But it has a great plot, a bunch of twists and turns that big budget movies would be jealous of, and a whole lot of enjoyable horror drama.
+As far as horror video games go, it is one of the better options.
+It has a great plot, a bunch of twists and turns that big budget movies would be jealous of, and a whole lot of enjoyable horror drama.

 The best way to think of this movie is a standalone flick that is part splatter horror and part slasher with even a little bit of body horror stuff thrown in.
 The only way in which it resembles a video game is in the time loop structure that the movie so gleefully boasts about.
 Think Happy Death Day but with less fleshing out and a quicker turnover.